karatelabs/karate/README.md

 ------ | ---- | ---------
 `headers` | JavaScript Function | see [`configure headers`](#configure-headers)
 `ssl` | boolean | Enable HTTPS calls without needing to configure a trusted certificate or key-store.
+`ssl` | string | Enable SSL and force the SSL algorithm to one of [these values](http://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#SSLContext).
+It defaults to TLS.
 `connectTimeout` | integer | Set the connect timeout (milliseconds).
 The default is 0 (which means infinity).
 `readTimeout` | integer | Set the read timeout (milliseconds).
 The default is 0 (which means infinity).
+`proxy` | string | Set the URI of the HTTP proxy to use `proxy` | json | Set uri, username and password of the HTTP proxy to use (see example below)

 Examples: